openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 It is dependent on the Credential format where the available claims will appear and how they are represented (see (#format_profiles)).

-The following example shows a non-normative example of a credential metadata object for a credential in JWT VC format (JSON encoding).
+The following example shows a non-normative example of a Supported Credentials Object for a credential in JWT VC format (JSON encoding).

 <{{examples/credential_metadata_jwt_vc_json.json}}